-When rays of light fall perpendicularly on a surface they are not at all refracted-the exceptions to this rule, if any, are that they need not be noticed.
+When rays of light fall perpendicularly on a surface they are not at all refracted-the exceptions to this rule. if any, are so rare that they need not be noticed.
 But when they fall obliquely on the surface of the second medium, if they pass from a less to a more dense medium they are turned towards, if from a more to a less dense medium they are turned from a perpendicular to that surface.
 If, however, they fall very obliquely they are reflected, instead of being refracted.
-If the density of the medium gradually increase they will describe a curve; as, for instance, when they pass through the atmosphere.
+If the density of the medium gradually increase they will describe a curve; as, for instance, when they pass through the atinosphere.
 When the two opposite surfaces of a medium are parallel, the direction of the ray is changed, but after passing the medium it becomes parallel to its former path.
 Thus in passing through a pane of glass; the rays suffer two refractions, which being in contrary directions, produce nearly the same effect as if no refraction had taken place.

-A represents a thick pane of glass seen edgeways.
+A A represents a thick pane of glass seen edgeways.

 When the ray B approaches the glass at c it is refracted by it; and, instead of continuing its course in the same direction, it passes through the pane to D; at that point, returning into the air, it is again refracted by the glass, but in the contrary direction, and in consequence proceeds to E. Now the ray B c and the ray D E being parallel, the light does not appear to have suffered any refraction; for if a ray of light passes from one medium into another, and through that into the first again, the two refractions being equal and in opposite directions, no sensible effect is produced; for the direction is the same, and the little space by which the ray is thrown to one side, is necessarily less than the thickness of the medium, and the thickness of a pane of glass is too little to be worth considering.
-But this is the case only when the two surfaces of the refracting medium are parallel to each other: if they are not, the two refractions may be made in the same direction, and may cause the rays to come to a focus at a point beyond the medium.
-241 and has both sides rounded; D is a double concave, with both sides hollow; E is a meniscus (so called from its moon shape,) and has one side convex, and the other concave.
+But this is the case only when the two surfaces of the refracting medium are parallel to each other: if they are not, the two refractions may be made in the same direction, and may cause the rays to some to a focus at a point beyond the medium. · / \ \\

+Lenses are of various forms as here represented.
+A is called a plano-convex, from naving one side flat, and the other rounded; B is a planoconcave, having one side hollow; c is a double-convex, and has both sides rounded; D is a double concave, with both sides hollow; E is a meniscus (so called from its moon shape,) and has one side convex, and the other concave.
 The property of those which have a convex surface is to collect rays of light to a focus; and those which have a concave surface to disperse them.

-Lenses are of various forms as here represented is called a plano-convex, from A B C D having one side flat, and the other rounded; B is a planoconcave, having one side hollow; c is a double-convex,

-The following diagram will give some idea of the manner in which light is affected by being transmitted through media of greater density and bounded by plane, convex, or concave surfaces:
+The following diagram will give some idea of the manner in which light is affected by being transmitted through media of greater density and bounded by plane convex, or concave surfaces: